Deivu/Suzuya/README.md

     "default_prefix": "!"
 }
 ```
-2. Run the .jar file
+2. Make the config.json based on the example above, then put it besize suzuya.jar

+3. Run the program by doing `java -jar suzuya.jar`

+### Made with lots of love - Saya#0113 ❤